 B.A., University of Texas at Austin, Urban Studies, 2014

-United States District Court Southern District of Texas
+United States District Court Southern and Western Districts of Texas

 - Represented the owner in a dispute relating to a $117 million gas processing facility involving over 30 lien claims.